-The Company's restructuring charges consist of employee severance, one-time termination benefits and ongoing benefits related to the reduction of its workforce, lease exit costs, and other costs.
+The Company's restructuring charges consist of employee severance, one-time termination benefits and ongoing benefits related to the reduction of its workforce, and other costs.
 Liabilities for costs associated with a restructuring activity are measured at fair value and are recognized when the liability is incurred, as opposed to when management commits to a restructuring plan.
 One-time termination benefits are expensed at the date the entity notifies the employee, unless the employee must provide future service, in which case the benefits are expensed ratably over the future service period.
 Ongoing benefits are expensed when restructuring activities are probable and the benefit amounts are estimable.
-Costs to terminate a lease before the end of its term are recognized when the property is vacated.
 Other costs primarily consist of legal, consulting, and other costs related to employee terminations are expensed when incurred.
 Termination benefits are calculated based on regional benefit practices and local statutory requirements.